EthanWitt/Portfolio/README.md

 The "Projectiles" file is a snippet from a game I wrote in C#.
 The file is how to fire projectiles in an isometric space and cycles through 2D animations.

+"Battleships.cpp" is a portion of a C++ project to play Battleship in a console window.

+"Tree.h" is a snippet of a C++ database program I wrote to handle user data.

 Also, check out the VHUB repository for examples of some Java code from my team's capstone project and check out our presentation video at: https://www.youtube.com/watch?v=axDyhF1N7hY